What we focus on increases. Abuse has no place if we focus on goodness, developing wisdom, and continually improving ourselves.

 Perpetrators/bullies are weak.
 In reality we are much stronger than their fraud.

-Be strong, courage is contagious.
+Be strong, confidence and courage are contagious.

 When faced with something new, challenged or confronted with their own weaknesses, bullies divert attention away from themselves.
 They laugh at and mock those people who attempt to excel so they themselves will not be seen failing.

 Mockery is a sign of the inability, weakness, insecurities and the lack of confidence of the bully.
-When confronted with the truth they may not admit they are wrong but will eventually back down and hide.

 Example: A group gathers to attempt a new dance.
 As someone awkwardly fails at the first attempt, the bully makes fun.
 They say how terrible the person is and try to rally the group to join the mockery in order to feel “greater” than the rest.
 When asked to attempt it themselves, they dismiss the idea of dancing as “lesser” to deflect the focus from themselves, so they aren’t asked to prove how incompetent they actually are.